-I was perusing my Facebook feed over the weekend when I came across a gun control debate on a friend's page.
-A lone gun control advocate bravely stood against a horde of rabidly pro-gun West Virginians, criticizing the use of an AR15 by the intended victim of a home invasion.
-Unfortunately, instead of focusing on his philosophical stance for gun control, he strayed from his lane and made several erroneous statements about the ballistic capabilities of the 5.56 NATO round and other "military-grade bullets."
+I was perusing my Facebook feed over the weekend when I came across a gun control debate on a friend's page in which a gun control advocate was criticizing the use of an AR15 by the intended victim of a home invasion.
+Instead of focusing on his philosophical stance for gun control, he made several erroneous statements about the ballistic capabilities of the 5.56 NATO round and other "military-grade bullets."
 To my dismay, none of the firearms enthusiasts involved in the debate refuted this.

 Despite what the gentleman in these screen shots thinks, the AR15 is a viable choice for a home defense firearm.
 First, we'll look at its ballistics.
 Due to its high velocity, the 5.56 NATO round has a tendency to fragment or yaw when penetrating tissue.
 This means a more devastating wound than a handgun caliber and less chance of over-penetration than many defensive handgun and shotgun loads.
 So no rounds penetrating homes for multiple city blocks.